sebastianappler/website/content/article/degoogle-your-android-phone-with-lineageos.md

 1. Open the system phone app and dial `*#*#2432546#*#*` to do a manual device registration
 2. Open microG app and enable _Google Device Registration_ and reboot.
-3. Open microG app and enable _Cloud Messagaging_ and reboot.
+3. Open microG app and enable _Cloud Messaging_ and reboot.

 Now notifications should work and Google Device Registration/Cloud Messaging to be kept ON.